We provide a few options to get you started developing for Android Things.

 Deploy the sample project to your board and verify that you can see the activity messages with

 Congratulations!
 You've just installed and ran your first sample on Android Things.
-Now that you know you have everything set up correctly, you can start learning more about development and doing cool things with your developer kit in Building Your First Device.
+Now that you know you have everything set up correctly, you can start learning more about development and doing cool things with your developer kit in Create a Things app.

 For assistance building more complex applications with Android Things, see more examples in the Samples section.